 To help maintain the quality of property in St. Louis Park, all buildings must be inspected before they can be sold or before ownership is transferred.
-To ensure you're ready for closing, apply for your Property Maintenance Certificate inspection before or shortly after putting the property up for sale.
-A Property Maintenance Certificate must be presented to the buyer at closing.
+To ensure you're ready for closing, apply for your property maintenance certificate inspection before listing the property for sale.
+The property maintenance certificate must be presented to the buyer at closing.

 |Area (Square Feet)||Cost|

-City inspectors checks the building(s) and property to ensure it conforms with Property Maintenance Code.
+After an application has been submitted, city inspectors will check the building(s) and property to ensure it conforms with property maintenance code.

-The inspector finds that the building and property comply with the code.
-A Property Maintenance Certificate is issued.
-The certificate is valid for one year to the transfer title.
+The inspector will either determine the building and property comply with the code or that there are violations.
+If the building/property complies with code, a property maintenance certificate is issued.
+The certificate is valid for one year to transfer the title.

 If code violations are identified, a corrections report will be issued.
 Corrections will need to be made at the property and then re-inspected.
 Once the building complies with the code, a property maintenance certificate is issued.